doitsu2014/doitsu-technology-ecommerce/application/doitsu_technology_website/README.md

         "rust": "html"
     }
 ```
 After you have installed all neccessary tools.
 Please add targeting webassembly platform to your rustc: `rustup target add wasm32-unknown-unknown`

 ## 2. Run

 Please use bonnie to run build csr first: `bonnie build csr`
 Then your application is ready to run working.

 ## 3. Dependencies

-This application using the Material Theme please refer this link to get more detail: https://www.material-tailwind.com/docs/html/installation
+This application is using the Flowbite to enhance the UI.
+So, please refer this link to get more detail: https://flowbite.com/docs/components/navbar/#solid-background
+- Flowbite Version: `2.2.0`
+- Tailwindcss Version: `3.3.5`